luizbgomide/sovereign/rules.md

 Creatures who reach 0 HP and then recover are Frail.

-A Frail character can act normally, but if reduced to 0 HP again, they die instantly.
+A Frail character acts normally, but if reduced to 0 HP again, they die instantly.
 Frail characters do not recover HP through [Natural Healing](#natural-healing).

 Frailty is removed with a week of bed rest and medical attention by someone with a [healer’s kit](/equipment#healers-kit) and at least Heal-0 skill.
-In addition, someone can with at least Heal-1 can make one attempt to remove Frailty with a healer's kit, an hour of labor, and a successful DC 10 DEX/Heal or INT/Heal check.
+In addition, someone with at least Heal-1 can make one attempt to remove Frailty with a healer's kit, an hour of labor, and a successful DC 10 DEX/Heal or INT/Heal check.

 Frail characters without this level of medical care must make a [Physical](#physical) save after a week; on a failure they die 1d6 days later, while success means they lose their Frailty after another month’s rest.

 ### Natural Healing

-A wounded creature can recover HP by getting a good night’s rest and adequate food.
+A wounded creature recovers HP by getting a good night’s rest and adequate food.
 Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their hit dice if they are NPCs.
-Characters suffering some form of privation do not recover HP through sleep.

 [Frail](#frail) creatures do not recover HP through natural healing.

 ### First Aid

 Healers can patch up victims in a hurry at a cost to their physical resilience.
-By spending one minute patching up an ally with a [healer’s kit](/equipment#healers-kit), a healer can heal 1d6+Heal points of damage.
+By spending one minute patching up an ally with a [healer’s kit](/equipment#healers-kit), heal 1d6+Heal points of damage.
 Each such application adds one [System Strain](#system-strain) to the target.
-First aid can restore HP to a [Frail](#frail) target, but it cannot remove their Frailty.
+First aid restores HP to a [Frail](#frail) target, but it cannot remove their Frailty.

 One Turn is enough time for a healer to apply as much first aid as is wanted to the rest of their party.

 ### System Strain

-Magical forms of healing (like [Healing Touch](/arcane-traditions#healing-touch)) or use of powerful augmenting magic (like [Haste](/spells#haste---level-2)) can take a toll on a user’s physiology.
+Magical forms of healing (like [Healing Touch](/arcane-traditions#healing-touch)), use of powerful augmenting magic (like [Haste](/spells#haste---level-2)), and First Aid can take a toll on a user’s physiology.
 Their System Strain total reflects the total amount of stress their body has undergone.

 A healthy character starts at zero System Strain and has their Constitution as their maximum.

 Magical healing and certain spells and abilities (like [Speed](/spells#speed---level-1)) will add to a subject’s System Strain.
 If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
 If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for an hour.

-Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, and comfortable and can get at least eight uninterrupted hours of sleep.
+Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, comfortable, and get at least eight uninterrupted hours of sleep.
 Cold camps, stony bedding, etc, prevent this recovery.

 ## Poisons and Diseases

 Most toxins force a victim to make a [Physical](#physical) saving throw to resist their effects or mitigate their harm.
 Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.

 If the save is failed, the poison or disease takes hold.
 Most poisons act quickly, inflicting damage, adding System Strain to the target, or applying long-lasting penalties.
-Diseases can have a slower onset but often apply the same sort of harms.
+Diseases have a slower onset but often apply the same sort of harms.

-A medic who treats a poisoned person within a minute of the poisoning can use a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
+A medic can treats a poisoned person within a minute of the poisoning with a [healer’s kit](/equipment#healers-kit) to give them a better chance to resist.
 They add twice their Heal skill level to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
 Once the poison takes hold, the victim has 1d4 Turns to live.
 The medic can counteract the toxin with an INT/Heal skill check at a DC of at least 10 for most poisons, or 12 or more for truly fearsome ones.

 ## Chases and Pursuit